Jahméne: Personal life

-Jahméne Douglas was born in Birmingham in 1991 to Mandy Thomas and Eustace Douglas.
+Jahméne Douglas was born in Birmingham to Mandy Thomas and Eustace Douglas.
 He is of mixed heritage which includes St. Kitts (Caribbean), Welsh and English.
 He was the first youth ambassador of the UK charity Women's Aid, for children and young people.

 Jahméne, along with his mother Mandy Thomas, were subjected to prolonged and severe physical, emotional, and psychological abuse by his father.
 In 2008, Jahméne’s eldest brother, Daniel, tragically died by suicide following the early release of their father from prison.

-In 2012, Jahméne Douglas emerged as a powerful voice in the fight against domestic violence, using his public platform to advocate for survivors and challenge the stigma surrounding abuse.
+In 2012, Jahméne Douglas emerged as a voice in the fight against domestic violence, using his public platform to advocate for survivors and challenge the stigma surrounding abuse.
 Alongside his mother, Mandy Thomas, he has worked to bring the often-silenced issue into mainstream conversation, helping to shift public attitudes through television appearances, interviews, and campaigns.
-Their efforts have not only generated national media coverage but also sparked widespread engagement online, with Jahméne frequently using social media to amplify the message—at times driving domestic violence awareness to trend on platforms like Twitter.
 Jahméne has been the Ambassador and advocate for important causes such as: Women’s Aid, Childline, Peace One Day and NSPCC.

 Jahméne is a Christian and speaks openly about how his faith has pulled him through many dark places.
 His debut album's title, Love Never Fails, is taken from the scripture 1 Corinthians 13, one of his favourite passages in the Bible.
 The idea of the album was to have spiritual twists on the chosen covers.
 Jahméne has been seen exercising his faith in public.
 He refused to sing "Last Friday Night (T.G.I.F.)" by Katy Perry, for an X Factor group ensemble performance, because of its graphic/unsuitable lyrical content.
 He opined that Ella Henderson, 16 at the time, should not be made to sing the song and that lyrically it was not suitable for the family show.

 Mandy Thomas B.E.M.

 Jahméne Douglas with his mother, Mandy, in 2012.

 On 8 October 2015, Mandy published her first book, You Can’t Run, through Ebury, an imprint of Penguin Random House.
 The publication offers a detailed and deeply personal account of her relationship with Jahméne’s father.
 The foreword was contributed by esteemed author and campaigner Katie Piper.

-Mandy is an accomplished author, poet, and an established artist, as well as a skilled photographer.
+Mandy is an author, poet, and artist, as well as a photographer.
 In addition to her creative work, she is a dedicated justice advocate and a recognised media commentator on issues relating to domestic abuse.
 Her efforts are focused on raising public awareness, influencing policy, and securing support for victims of domestic violence.

 In October 2020, Mandy was awarded the British Empire Medal (B.E.M.) in recognition of her outstanding contribution to campaigning against domestic abuse.